Fisent/GeneticAlgorithm/googletest/googletest/docs/AdvancedGuide.md

 time.

-If you combine this with `--gtest_repeat=N`, Google Test will pick a different random seed and re-shuffle the tests in each iteration.
+If you combine this with `--gtest_repeat=N`, Google Test will pick a different random_int seed and re-shuffle the tests in each iteration.

 _Availability:_ Linux, Windows, Mac; since v1.4.0.